Richmond County DWI Court Process

 3. Trial (If No Plea Deal)

-• Jury vs. bench trial: You have the right to choose between a jury trial (where a panel of citizens decides your guilt or innocence) and a bench trial (where the judge makes the decision).
-Your attorney can advise you on which option is best for your case.
+- Jury vs. Bench Trial: If you and the prosecutor cannot reach a plea agreement, your case will proceed to trial.
+You have the right to choose between a jury trial, where a panel of citizens decides your guilt or innocence, or a bench trial, where the judge makes the decision.

 Penalties for DUI in Richmond County, NC